 The course will introduce students to the field of neglected tropical diseases and their impact on global health and social and economic development.
 This will include an overview of the major neglected tropical diseases and the countries affected by these diseases.
 Students will review the public health structure of countries affected by neglected tropical diseases, the economic burden of these diseases, disease pathology, and measures to address the burden of neglected tropical diseases in cost-effective ways.

-INSTRUCTOR: Dr. Nicholas Hobbs 308-865-8548 or hobbsjn@unk.edu
+INSTRUCTOR: Dr. Melissa Wuellner 308-865-8006 or wuellnermr@unk.edu

 In this course, we will cover the basic and advanced concepts related to vaccines and immunizations and how the immune system mounts responses to vaccines to establish protective immunity.
 We will discuss the different ways society views vaccines, paying attention to the current anti-vaccination movement, and how social media has impacted the spread of anti-vaccine propaganda.
 Importantly, we will investigate strategies on how to promote vaccination as an important tool to protect our society against disease.
-To obtain a deeper understanding of concepts and controversies related to vaccines, we will investigate the current pandemic and the future of vaccines.
+To obtain a deeper understanding of concepts and controversies related to vaccines, we will investigate the current pandemic, emerging epidemics and the future of vaccines.

 The goal of this course is to acquaint a student with research associated with the biological sciences.
 After completing six hours, a student will have a thorough literature review, have designed a novel set of experiments, created research materials and methods, collected and analyzed data, and a written final report in a format agreed upon by the student and the advisor.
 This course requires permission to register.
 Offered online, every semester.